Excel Basics Calculations Special Features

 Titles:

-You can add titles to the chart: a general title to the whole chart, and specific titles to the X-axis (the horizontal axis) and the Y-Axis (the vertical).
+You can add three types of titles to the chart: a general title to the whole chart, and specific titles to the X-axis (the horizontal axis) and the Y-Axis (the vertical).

 Legend:

-The legend (which represents the meaning of the columns or lines) can be placed in any desired location around the chart, but can also be hidden.
+The legend (which represents the meaning of the columns or lines) can be placed in any desired location around the chart, and can also be hidden.

 Labels: